nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`

 * Duplicate name is not allowed.
 A name is considered duplicate if it has the exact same characters (case-sensitive) with an existing contact's name.
 For example, `Alex Yeoh` and `Alex yeoh` is considered different.
+This is to increase users' easiness in differentiating between contacts in the future.
+It is also to prevent users from creating new contacts when their actual intention is to edit a field from existing contacts.
 * `NAME` currently only accepts alphanumeric values.
 This is to prevent users from supplying mistyped names into their contacts.
 However, numbers are still accepted to provide users a mean to differentiate between similar names and to account for special names that originally have numbers in it.

 Examples: